NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

         nova = (1 / 0.0053693802) earthmass
 ```

-###### End of examples
+##### End of examples
 ####  Errata

-###### -- insert Ted Taylor quote about not sugar coating military weapons as 'devices'
+* Freeman’s gift?
+It’s cosmic.
+He is able to see more interconnections between more things than almost anybody.
+He sees the interrelationships, whether it’s in some microscopic physical process or in a big complicated machine like Orion.
+He has been, from the time he was in his teens, capable of understanding essentially anything that he’s interested in.
+He’s the most intelligent person I know. — Ted Taylor
-###### mass is NOT equivlent to energy MASS IS Energy.
+* Mass is NOT equivalent to energy:  **_Mass IS Energy_**
-###### Matter is not the same thing as mass either.
+* Matter is not the same thing as mass either.
 Mass is just one attribute of matter.
 Other attributes of matter are charge, spin, time direction ...
-###### It seems that the mass attribute of matter can be seperated from matter's other attributes at the 'event horizon of a black hole leaving the remaining part of matter, it's 'information' components behind while the energy/mass component becomes part of the singularity.
-###### I will not pretend that I actually understand this.
+* It seems that the mass attribute of matter can be seperated from matter's other attributes at the 'event horizon of a black hole leaving the remaining part of matter, it's 'information' components behind while the energy/mass component becomes part of the singularity. 	_I will not pretend that I actually understand this._